hagsteel/deprecated-thing/README.md

 # Sonr

-### Note: this is a work in progress and the api might change
+### Note: this is a work in progress and the api will change

 Simple Opinionated Networking in Rust